 Contributed to organizing the inaugural University Scholar Conference at Kathmandu University, coordinating logistics and supporting the execution of the institution's first formal academic conference.

-I'm graduating in December 2026 and open to opportunities in mechanical design, thermal/fluid systems, R&D, and EV/clean energy engineering.
-I'm based in Toledo, OH and open to relocation.
+I'm graduating in May 2027 and open to opportunities in battery thermal management, EV systems, thermal/fluid engineering R&D, and mechanical design.
+I'm based in Toledo, OH and open to relocation: including Palo Alto, CA.

 Whether you have a role in mind, want to discuss research, or just want to connect, I would love to hear from you.